Last Updated: 10/03/2022

 What's the concern?

-- 3 of 4 Minnesota students reported consuming at least one sugary drink on a typical day.2
+- Nearly 1 in 2 Minnesota students reported consuming a sugary drink once per day.2

 Medical costs among adults: